batden/esteem/README.md

 # esteem - work in progress

-A neat Bash script to build and install Enlightenment on Ubuntu
+A neat Bash script to build and install Enlightenment on Ubuntu.

 Please take a look at the comments in the script before running it

 See also [meetse.sh](https://github.com/batden/meetse) (companion script).

-**This script is no longer maintained.
-Please go check out [elluminate.sh](https://github.com/batden/elluminate)**
+**This script is under heavy development.
+Please go check out [elluminate.sh](https://github.com/batden/elluminate).**

 ## Get started